 - Exporters - Application for an Economic Operator Registration and Identification (EORI) number - Exports form

-If you’re not VAT registered but need to get an EORI number for another customs procedure or system please complete this form and include why you need an EORI number in the additional information box.
+If you’re not VAT registered but need to get an EORI number for another customs procedure or scheme please complete this form and include why you need an EORI number in the additional information box.

 For EOs registering for VAT via HMRC online services who have indicated the requirement for an EORI number, there is no need to submit an EORI application form.

 If after 3 working days of your VAT number notification, the EORI number has not been sent to you, via an email, contact the EORI team.